 Starting in 1999, they sought a location that was within easy access to Salvador, Bahia, but outside the hubbub of the city.
 Their first inclination was to locate a property in the Bay of All Saints across from the city of Salvador.
 While they looked elsewhere in the metropolitan area of Salvador, it was on the Island of Itaparica that they found the perfect estate for the arts residency program they envisioned.

 In 2000, Mitch and Taylor created the Sacatar Foundation, a California 501c3 nonprofit corporation, with the explicit goal of establishing and funding the activities of the residency fellowship program in Brazil.
 The Instituto Sacatar, a Brazilian nonprofit, followed in 2001.
 Sacatar hosted its first artists that same year, in September 2001.
-Since 2001, Sacatar has offered over 300 residency fellowships to creative individuals from sixty-two countries and has changed the lives of many of these artists and the communities in which they work.
+Sacatar offers residency fellowships to creative individuals from countries around the world and has changed the lives of many of these artists and the communities in which they work.

 History of the Sacatar Fund

 The Sacatar Fund was created in 2015 as a public 501c3 under the auspices of the Tides Foundation.
 Tides actively promotes change toward a healthy society, one which is founded on principles of social justice, broadly shared economic opportunity, a robust democratic process, and sustainable environmental practices.
 Sacatar is proud to be among the over 230 groups across the United States working with Tides to support important creative and educational programs.
 Tax-deductible donations in support of the programs and activities of the Sacatar Foundation and Instituto Sacatar can be received directly by the Sacatar Foundation, a private 501c3 non-profit, OR through the Sacatar Fund at Tides Foundation, a public 501c3 non-profit.